Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

 1. Find the app key `Domain` and replace the existing value with your Azure AD tenant name.
 1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `WebApp-MultiTenant-ToDoListClient-v2` app, in the Azure portal.
 1. Find the app key `RedirectUri` and replace the existing value with the base address of the WebApp-MultiTenant-ToDoListClient-v2 project (by default `https://localhost:44321/`).
-1. Find the app key `TodoListScope` and replace the existing value with ScopeDefault.
+1. Find the app key `TodoListScope` and replace the existing value with "api://\<your todo list service app client id\>/.default".
 1. Find the app key `TodoListAppId` and replace the existing value with the application ID (clientId) of the `WebApi-MultiTenant-ToDoListService-v2` application copied from the Azure portal.
 1. Find the app key `TodoListBaseAddress` and replace the existing value with the base address of the WebApi-MultiTenant-ToDoListService-v2 project (by default `https://localhost:44351/`).
 1. Find the app key `AdminConsentRedirectApi` and replace the existing value with "https://localhost:44351/api/Home"